Getting Started with RNA Sequencing (RNA Seq) – The Basics

 Before beginning any RNA seq experiment, the target sample needs to be carefully extracted, transported, and stored.
 Often a DNA RNA shield is used to facilitate both sample transport and storage at ambient temperature.

 CellCover is a DNA RNA shield with a non-toxic formulation that works for fast “one step” stabilizing of biomolecules in life science research.
 It is a gentle tool for RNA fixation, maintaining the status of expression in human and animal cells and solid tissues, including tumors and cultured cells (adherent, suspension, spheroids).
 DNA, RNA and proteins are all protected.
+For a specific RNA protect protocol to suit your experimental needs, please see our applications page.

 Calling to mind the computer science expression “garbage in, garbage out” the collection, transport, and storage of samples are perhaps the most important of all.
 The entire downstream process relies on the integrity of the samples – without proper RNA fixation with a DNA RNA shield, all downstream sequencing and analysis can be compromised.